The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against The Honest Company, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-INVESTOR ACTION ALERT The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against The Honest Company, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm
+INVESTOR ACTION REMINDER The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against The Honest Company, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against The Honest Company, Inc. (“Honest” or “the Company”) (NASDAQ: HNST) for violations of the federal securities laws.